-What happens if a power source only partially intersects with a domain, rather than completely taking up space inside the domain?
+This article discusses a situation where a power source only partially intersects with a domain, rather than completely taking up space inside the domain.

-Power sources can be assigned as a part or as a geometry primitive.
-If an absolute power source [w] is assigned to the geometry, this means absolute power will be dissipated from the volume of the selected entity.
-In other words, heat generation from every cells within the entity will be:
+Power sources can be assigned to a part in the CAD model or to a geometry primitive.
+If an absolute power source is assigned to the geometry, this means absolute power will be dissipated from the volume of the selected entity.
+In other words, heat generation from every cell within the selected entity will be:

 If the entity is not completely intersecting with the domain, the domain cannot receive full power.
 This is explained in the following example: